joseotaviorf/oh-my-pi/dags/for_rent/dw_house/dw_house.md

 This pipeline produces the following output table in DW:

 - `dim_house` – Contains information about property listings.
 Each line is a listing version.
+- `dim_house_status` – Contains information about property status and it's SK.
+Each line is a house status.